Britain's Got Talent: Series 1 (2007)

-The first series was aired during 2007, between 9 June to 17 June.
+The first series was aired during 2007, between 9 and 17 June.
 Auditions for this series took place within the cities of Manchester, Birmingham, London and Cardiff, between January and February earlier that year.
 The series had three live semi-finals, featuring a total of twenty-four semi-finalists, all of whom were vying for a chance to perform at the Royal Variety Performance and claiming a £100,000 cash prize.
 The series was won by opera singer Paul Potts and the results of the other finalists were not announced.

 Series 2 (2008)

-The second series was aired during 2008, between 12 April to 31 May, and featured notable differences.
+The second series was aired during 2008, between 12 April and 31 May, and featured notable differences.
 Not only did the series run for much longer, auditions took place in Blackpool and Glasgow, the latter following complaints that Scotland hadn't been visited during the previous series (along with Manchester, Birmingham, London and Cardiff).
 In addition, the show had five live semi-finals, featuring a total of forty semi-finalists.
 The series was won by street-dancer George Sampson, with dual dance group Signature coming in second, and singer Andrew Johnston placing third.

 Series 3 (2009)

-The third series was aired during 2009, between 11 April to 30 May, with auditions held in the same five cities as before.
+The third series was aired during 2009, between 11 April and 30 May, with auditions held in the same five cities as before.
 Initially, a change in format included a fourth judge, Kelly Brook, on the panel, but this was later dropped a few days after auditions began.
 The series was won by dance troupe Diversity, with singer Susan Boyle coming in second, and saxophonist Julian Smith placing third.
 It is the highest watched series in the history of Britain's Got Talent, attracting an average of over 13.3 million viewers.

 Series 4 (2010)

-The fourth series was aired during 2010, between 17 April to 5 June.
+The fourth series was aired during 2010, between 17 April and 5 June.
 A single episode of this series, intended for airing on 22 May, was pushed back to 23 May in order to avoid it clashing with live coverage of the UEFA Champions League Final.
 The auditions were once more held across the same five cities as before, though the series also held auditions with Newcastle upon Tyne.
 The city had been originally planned to hold auditions for the previous series, but these were cancelled before this could happen.
 Owing to illness, Cowell was unable to attend the Birmingham auditions due to having the flu, which led to Louis Walsh being in brought in as a guest judge for these.
 The series was won by gymnastic troupe Spelbound, with dancing duo Twist and Pulse coming in second, and drummer Kieran Gaffney placing third.